 Ingredients

-3 green pears - Peel the pears; either all of the skin or peel to create a pattern as you like.
-Leave the stem intact.
+3 green pears - peel, either all of the skin or to create a pattern but leave the stems intact.

 3-4 small sticks of cinnamon